nexusbug/p5press/README.md

 # p5press
-An open source website template for p5js and canvas animation lovers
+An open source website template for p5js and canvas animation lovers<br>
+Can also be used by photographers and illustrators

 # Version 1.0